Sparrow0hawk/crime_sim_toolkit/README.md

 *   a decision tree using a wide range of predictor variables
 *   a microsimulation using transition probabilities

+The data_manipulation folder contains notebooks highlighting how some data sources have been constructed.

 ## Notes on datafiles

 the census_2011_population_hh.csv file is derived from [ONS data](https://www.ons.gov.uk/file?uri=/peoplepopulationandcommunity/populationandmigration/populationestimates/datasets/2011censuspopulationandhouseholdestimatesforwardsandoutputareasinenglandandwales/rft-table-php01-2011-msoas-and-lsoas.zip).
 Taking data from sheet LSOA and using row 12 as the header row and keeping only rows below with data.